slok/markdownex/README.md

 -----------

 Markdownex is a web made in Django that renders [Markdown](http://daringfireball.net/projects/markdown/) syntax.
 Is a demo to demonstrate the power of the markdown and pygments extension in django.
-The ui is made with the recent oppened css from twitter: [bootstrap](http://twitter.github.com/bootstrap/)
+The ui is made with the recent oppened css from twitter: [bootstrap](http://twitter.github.com/bootstrap/).
+You can view the project running [here](http://sx267.o1.gondor.io/)

 Dependencies
 ------------